Zondax/cosmos-sdk/crypto/docs/adr.md

 By deprecating the previous ADR and introducing these enhancements, the new ADR offers a more comprehensive and adaptable solution for cryptography and address management within the Cosmos SDK ecosystem.

+### Glossary

+1. **Interface**: In the context of this document, "interface" refers to Go's interface concept.

+2. **Module**: In this document, "module" refers to a Go module.
+The proposed ADR focuses on the Crypto module V2, which suggests the introduction of a new version of the Crypto module with updated features and improvements.

+3. **Package**: In the context of Go, a "package" refers to a unit of code organization.
+Each proposed architectural unit will be organized into packages for better reutilization and extension.

 ## Context